bradwood/BPRC/README.md

 - does not support multiple YAML recipes in one file (separated by `---`)

 ## Planned improvements
-- The ability to include a file's data into the recipe using an `@` prefix
 - Improving error handling
 - Better test coverage and integration with a coverage tool
 - Implementing `--dry-run`
-- Improving sensible default (e.g., `User-agent` header)